This page was last updated on 4 February 2025.

-We have been concerned about the intermittent supply and shortages of glucagon-like peptide receptor agonists (GLP-1 RAs, or GLP-1 analogues), which are having serious implications for many people with type 2 diabetes, but have been told that the supply issues should be resolved in January 2025.
+We have been concerned about the intermittent supply and shortages of glucagon-like peptide receptor agonists (GLP-1 RAs, or GLP-1 analogues), which were having serious implications for many people with type 2 diabetes.
+These supply issues have now been reported as resolved.

 In this guide:

 In June 2024, the World Health Organisation (WHO) issued a warning over fake versions of semaglutide which were identified in the UK.
-The WHO advised that semaglutide treatment should only come through a healthcare professional, and that semaglutide should not be bought online.
+The WHO advised that semaglutide treatment should only come through a healthcare professional.

-Why are there supply issues with GLP-1 RAs?
+Why were there supply issues with GLP-1 agonists?

-The NHS has been facing supply issues with GLP-1 RAs, a range of drugs used for managing blood glucose levels in people with type 2 diabetes
+The NHS had been facing supply issues with GLP-1 agonists, a range of drugs used for managing blood glucose levels in people with type 2 diabetes.

-The global shortage in supply was partly due to a surge in off-label prescriptions of the drug semaglutide being issued for weight loss which is outstripping supply.
+The global shortage in supply was partly due to a surge in off-label prescriptions of the drug semaglutide being issued for weight loss which was outstripping supply.

 Previously (since the summer of 2023) all stocks of GLP-1 RAs had to be reserved for those already using these medications, meaning that thousands of people who could benefit from these medications were not able to access them.